bast/data-visualization/slides.md

 ---

-## What is the problem with storing data like this?
+## What problems can arive when storing data like this?

 <img src="img/spreadsheet.png" alt="storing data in a spreadsheet" width="50%">